 Teams: A Team comprises a team leader (or a Team Card) and all the Roles that report directly up to this card by a solid-line or a dotted-line relationship.

-Org Unit: An Org Unit can be defined at any Role and includes all Contributors that are filling Roles that report up to this top-of-Org-Unit Role.
+Org Unit: An Org Unit can be defined at any Role and includes all users that are filling Roles that report up to this top-of-Org-Unit Role.
 Thus an Org Unit includes the Org Unit leader and everyone that is hierarchy from this Role.

-Contributors: Are people, the members or employees of your organization.
+Users: Are people, the members or employees of your organization.
 They fill Roles in the Chart structures.
 When a person leaves, the Role remains to be filled by his/her successor.

 Collaborators: These are Roles that are associated with a particular Team.
 They can be renamed "mentors" or "assistants" or whatever makes sense for that particular Team.